dtolb/v2-messaging/errors/tooManyReq.md

 {% method %}
 # Too Many Requests Error - 429

+Concatenated messages are segmented into several individual SMS messages based on required character encoding and the SMPP protocol.
+Each of these SMS messages are sent individually to wireless carriers who then reassemble the individual messages for delivery to handsets.
+The per account rate limit calculations include each message segment as an individual message being sent to carriers.
+The number of segments a concatenated message will be broken up into can be found in the [message.segmentCount](https://dev.bandwidth.com/v2-messaging/events/incomingSingle.html) parameter in the callback for SMS.

 ### Parameters
 | Parameter               | Type     | Description                                      |
 |:------------------------|:---------|:-------------------------------------------------|